caprover/caprover/TUTORIAL.md

 ## MOVED TO WIKI:
 https://github.com/githubsaturn/captainduckduck/wiki

-## Content below won't get update and will be deleted soon.
+## Content below is just kept to avoid breaking links.
+It won't get updated and will be deleted very soon.

 ### Step 0: Prerequisites